jagdishthakur904/samsung-pd-training/README.md

 <summary> Interesting optimisations </summary>

-This lab session deals with some automatic and interesting optimisations of the circuits based on logic.
-In the below example, multiplying a number with 2 doesn't need any additional hardeware and only needs connecting the bits from **a** to **y** and grounding the LSB bit of y is enough and the same is realized by Yosys.
+In this lab session, we explore automatic and intriguing optimizations applied to circuits using logical techniques.
+In the provided example, a specific optimization is demonstrated: multiplying a number by 2.
+Interestingly, this multiplication doesn't require any additional hardware components.
+Instead, the optimization entails connecting the bits from input "a" to output "y" and grounding the least significant bit (LSB) of "y."
+Yosys, the tool being used, is capable of realizing this optimization, showcasing its ability to efficiently simplify circuits based on logical analysis.

 	module mul2 (input [2:0] a, output [3:0] y);
 		assign y = a * 2;